 Portablebumgun.com may earn a small commission (at no extra cost to the user) from Amazon and other online retailers if a purchase is made after clicking a link.
 I appreciate your continuing support.

 If you are wondering how to install a handheld bidet spray follow these 10 simple steps.
 The install should take no more than 30 minutes.
-There are many different types of toilets but the majority have a visible water feed going straight into the toilet cistern.
+There are many different types of toilets but the majority have a visible water feed going straight into the toilet cistern or tank.
 If your toilet is built into the wall, don’t worry you can still install a bidet spray but you might need to organise a plumber, who will fit the bidet T valve next to your toilet bowl.